 Once picked up by IGI, the food waste takes about a month of active composting, and then another six to eight months of curing.
 With IGI’s huge tumbler, food waste is fed into the machine and comes out as semi-finished compost in three to five days.

-It’s all part of IGI’s commitment to build a regenerative food system on Martha’s Vineyard.
+It’s all part of IGI’s commitment to building a regenerative food system on Martha’s Vineyard.
 You’ve likely heard that word a lot recently, and it’s an important one to understand.
 By adopting regenerative farming practices we can give back to the land in the same way it gives to us, by respecting it, recycling as much waste as possible, and adding composted material from other sources that can help contribute to its biodiversity and sustainability.
 Additionally, regenerative agriculture can remove carbon from the atmosphere (as plants and soil naturally pull carbon from the air) and ultimately work towards reversing climate change.
 It’s been estimated that by farming just a tenth of an acre through regenerative practices one can offset the carbon emissions of one American adult per year!
-By simply and strategically working the land around us not only can we give back to it, but we can can make some significant contributions towards a healthier environment.
+By simply and strategically working the land around us not only can we give back to it, but we can make some significant contributions towards a healthier environment.

 Already this year over 200 tons of food has been collected from Island businesses and local schools, including 6 tons alone just from the Ag Fair.
 All that waste yielded 145 yards of compost, of which 126 yards have been used for IGI programs like Island Grown Schools’ Community Garden, Orchard, and the regenerative fields at Island Grown Initiative in Oak Bluffs.
 Think about it.
-That’s over 200 tons of food that was not processed as garbage and was not lost to a landfill but put back into the land we love for the betterment of our soil, our produce, our animals and ourselves.
+That’s over 200 tons of food that was not processed as garbage and were not lost to a landfill but put back into the land we love for the betterment of our soil, our produce, our animals, and ourselves.
 It’s not rocket science but it is a smart way of doing business.

 So what can you do to be part of the solution?